-If five percent of replacement homes built over 10 years had instead become multi-unit attainable housing properties, it would have resulted in one or two properties converting to multiple units in the entire 10-block area shown.
-At 30 percent it would result in eight properties converting, which is still less than one multi-unit attainable property per block over a 10-year period.
+If 5 percent of replacement homes built over 10 years had instead become multi-unit attainable housing properties, it would have resulted in one or two properties converting to multiple units in the entire 10block area shown.
+At 30 percent it would result in 8 properties converting, which is still less than one multi-unit attainable property per block over a 10-year period.
 Within the map in Figure C10, the stars symbolizing attainable multi-unit properties have been placed randomly over replacement homes to give a sense of the potential scale.

 Figure C10.
-Map of a portion of the Kensington neighborhood showing a hypothetical scenario in which five percent of the 27 replacement homes built between 2011 and 2020 - 1 to 2 properties - were instead multi-unit attainable housing properties, and a scenario in which 30 percent -, eight properties - were instead multi-unit attainable housing.
+Map of a portion of the Kensington neighborhood showing a hypothetical scenario in which 5% of the 27 replacement homes built between 2011 and 2020, 1 to 2 properties, were instead multi-unit attainable housing properties, and a scenario in which 30%, 8 properties, were instead multi-unit attainable housing.20

-&lt;sup>20 Montgomery Planning presented a different version of this graphic at the third AHS community meeting on June 2, 2021 that included data from 2000 to 2021.
+20 Montgomery Planning presented a different version of this graphic at the third AHS community meeting on 6/2/2021 that included data from 2000 to 2021.
 As Planning staff detailed at the meeting and on those slides, that presentation was missing data from 2002 to 2004, 2014, and 2016 which depressed the total number of identified new replacement homes.
 Planning staff was able to fix the data error for 2014 and 2016 and decided to adjust the time period of analysis to 2011 to 2020.
-This resulted in a slight adjustment to the number of new replacement homes and as a result the number of multi-unit attainable housing properties in the five percent and 30 percent scenarios.
+This resulted in a slight adjustment to the number of new replacement homes and as a result the number of multi-unit attainable housing properties in the 5% and 30% scenarios.